SpeciesFileGroup/taxonworks_together_2020/README.md

 * When: Tuesday.
 Dec.
 1. 1:30 - 4:00 PM CST
 * Where: Zoom link via email via [registration form][1].
 * What: A quick, and somewhat technical overview of the TaxonWorks stack in action with reference to four aspects: 1) the Rails console (exposing TaxonWorks models/environment via an interactive console); 2) API development (how to stub new routes/endpoints); 3) Scripting via Rake tasks (e.g. import, desktop access to code); and 4) unit-testing.
 Recommended for people with intermediate to advanced technical questions, and for those who want a glimpse of what they could do with their data offline in a development environment.
 Includes background for those looking to build out products derived from their data (e.g. visualizations, information pages).
-* Requirements: A TaxonWorks development environment if you wish to play along.
-Your technical questions.
+* Requirements: Your desire to learn, experiment, or ask technical questions
+* HINT: Best with a working development environment

 ## Open office day
 * Event status: Pending